 You can't do this one yourself; you'll need a lender who is a customer of a rapid rescoring service.
 Generally, the service will run roughly $50 for every account on your credit report that needs to be addressed, but it could save you thousands on your loan.

-If a consumer can find a lender who is a customer of a rapid rescoring service, new information can be posted within 72 hours, Watts says.
+If a consumer can find a lender who is a customer of a rapid rescoring service, new information can be posted within 72 hours, Scott says.

 Some nifty online tools are available to find out which strategies could have the most impact on your score.
-Fair Isaac's www.myfico.com site offers a credit score simulator when you purchase a credit score.
+Fair Isaac's MyFICO.com site offers a credit score simulator when you purchase a credit report or a credit score.
 It offers seven simulated scenarios, such as how paying down your account balances -- or not paying any of your bills on time this month -- would affect your score.

-The bottom line, the experts say, is that you're not powerless when it comes to your credit score.
+The bottom line is that you're not powerless when it comes to your credit score.

 "There are a lot of things you can do to improve your score," Chung says.
 "You need to understand what your credit is like now and what's influencing your score today.
 Then you can take an objective look at the different options available."